Conference Advisory Committee

 Mr Michael Neustein, Director/Architect & Urban Planner/Designer, City Planning Works (NSW)

-Michael is currently Vice President and Honorary Fellow of the Australian Institute of Urban Studies and a Life Fellow of the Australian Institute of Architects.
+Michael is Vice Chairman of the Australian Institute of Urban Studies, NSW Division and a Life Fellow of the Australian Institute of Architects.

 Mr Alistair Ray, Principal – Head of Urban Design , Jasmax (NZ)